LLNL/shroud/docs/fortran.rst

 avoids the combinatoral explosion of mixing ranks in a single function interface.

+The ranks used are controlled by the options *F_assumed_rank_min* and *F_assumed_rank_max* which default to 0, for scalar, and 7.

 .. code-block:: yaml

     - decl: int SumValues(const int *values+dimension(..), int nvalues)
+      options:
+        F_assumed_rank_max: 2

-The generated generic interface can be used to pass a scalar or array to the C function.
+The generated generic interface can be used to pass a scalar, 1d or 2d array to the C function.
 In each case ``result`` is 5.

 .. code-block:: fortran